 She has held or will hold a co-chair role in 12 top-tier peer-reviewed international conferences since 2009, including technical program co-chair of IUI 2009 and of MIR 2010, general conference co-chair of UMAP 2011, industry-day co-chair of IJCAI 2011, track co-chair of ACM WWW 2013, track founder and co-chair in ACM MM 2014, demo chair of IEEE ICDM 2016, track chair of IEEE Mobile Data Management 2016, ACM Digital Health 2016, general conference co-chair of EAI Pervasive Health 2017, track co-chair of ACM Multimedia 2017.

 She regularly gives invited talks about her research both for scientific and the general public.
 She has been a keynote speaker at IEEE EUSIPCO 2011, European Wireless Conference 2014, ACM and IEEE MODELS 2014, NTTS 2015, IEEE Int.
-Conf. on Data Science and Advanced Analytics 2015, ACM Digital Health 2015, ICEIS 2015, ACM CERI 2016 and IEEE Int Conf on Intelligent Environments 2016, among others.
+Conf. on Data Science and Advanced Analytics 2015, ACM Digital Health 2015, ICEIS 2015, ACM CERI 2016, IEEE Int Conf on Intelligent Environments 2016 and IEEE IntelliSys 2017, among others.